open-simulation-platform/open-simulation-platform.github.io/index.md

 co-simulation interface.
 Based on input-output variable mapping, the OSP master algorithm routes the data between the models.

-There are currently support for FMI 2.0 and FMI 1.0 and FMI 3.0 will be supported when this standard becomes operational.
+There is currently support for FMI 2.0 (including FMI 2.0.1) and FMI 1.0.
+FMI 3.0 will be supported when this standard becomes operational.
 The structure of the co-simulated system can be defined using the System Structure & Parameterization standard ([SSP](https://ssp-standard.org/)) or the new model interface standard OSP Interface Specification ([OSP-IS]()) developed in the OSP project.

-The benefits introduced with OSP-IS is the possibility to define FMU interconnections at a higher level, i.e. variable group connections rather than scalar connections.
+The main benefit introduced with OSP-IS is the possibility to define FMU interconnections at a higher level, i.e. variable group connections rather than scalar connections.
 Additionally, it enables automatic unit conversions and provides the a priori validation of the system configuration utilizing an ontology that models the connection types.